Incident Management

 Tools

-This includes incident reporting tools like an incident report form, incident management checklist, or an incident report app that helps immediately capture incident details and assign corrective action for swift response.
+This includes incident reporting tools like an incident report form, an incident management checklist, or an incident report app that helps immediately capture incident details and assign corrective action for swift response.

 4 Steps of Incident Management Process

-Incident management is an ongoing round-the-clock responsibility that entails vigilance in following the right steps in order to keep the workplace safe from identified risks.
 Here are major incident management steps that can be implemented in the workplace.

 Step 1: Incident Reporting